Azure Machine Learning vs Flyte

 Who should avoid Azure Machine Learning?

-• You require extensive third-party integrations.
+• You require extensive out-of-the-box integrations outside Azure

 Key decision factor